JacobCrabill/zigros/README.md

   case)
   - This one likely isn't worth the hassle, deployments don't really use two RMWs at the same time, static linking a single RMW makes more sense.
+- Forking and modifying the most commont middleware to enable static linking
+  - FastRTPS and Zenoh _require_ dlopen in their typesupport
+  - FastRTPS has 2 or 3 layers of dynamic libraries that call each other to operate

 # A note on Python